TheGoldenRatio/thegoldenratio.github.com/_posts/2022-06-08-laos-photos.md

 Before coming, people told me that Laos felt like Thailand 30 years ago.
 I walked on the sidewalk toward the center of town, the Mekong off to the distance on the right.
 It was further off in the distance than I thought it would be since the Airbnb had advertised itself as "riverside".
 Perhaps the water was just low but I'm beginning to suspect that description was a generous one.

 There were hotels, ATMs, restaurants, bars on my left.
-None of the buildings were particularly fancy, the more spartan one sporting bare concrete and missing windowpanes.
-Vientiane did have a time capsule-like quality, that was only amplified by the orange sun.
+None of the buildings were particularly fancy, the more spartan ones sporting bare concrete and missing windowpanes.
+Vientiane really did have a time capsule-like quality, that was only amplified by the orange sun.

 As I got closer to the night market and the air cooled, I started to see more and more people walking along the footpath.
 There were more cars and scooters on the street.
 The river, still distant, widened and came more into view.
-The increasing signs of life made my eyes teary as I fully comprehended just how lucky I was to be here.
-I had to hold in a small sob as I continued walking toward the market and felt an overwhelming sense of gratitude that I would being here for the next 2.5 months.
+The increasing signs of life made my eyes teary as I fully comprehended just how lucky I was to be here for the next two-and-a-half months.
+I had to hold in a small sob as I continued walking toward the market and felt an overwhelming wave emotion to finally be in Laos.

 Here's the [Google Photos album](https://photos.app.goo.gl/JZUmDcztKp2apXj37) of some interesting things I've seen so far.
 I will be updating this album frequently!